Delivering crazy sharpness, decent build quality, and blazing fast autofocus, these lenses quickly became fan favorites.

 The “industry leader”, so to speak, for APS-C is the Rokinon 12mm F2.0, so how does this Sigma stack up?
 Decently.

 Perhaps obviously, the biggest advantage that this Sigma offers is the incredibly bright F1.4 aperture.

-Unfortunately it’s not all sunshine and rainbows.
-Coma performance leaves a lot to be desired.
+Unfortunately, it’s not all sunshine and rainbows, as coma performance (what is coma?) leaves a lot to be desired.

 Near the edges of the frame, stars tend to have long tails and a lot of “smudging”.

 For casual night sky photographers, this lens will do the job.